jubnr/jubnr/README.md

 A web application for tracking neuroimaging study acquisitions — designed for research labs running **MEG**, **3T MRI**, and **7T MRI** experiments.

 Built to replace scattered spreadsheets with a single structured tool that follows participants from recruitment through every session and run.
-Features include a step-by-step acquisition wizard, bulk participant import, progress tracking, HTML/CSV exports, and full offline data storage — nothing is sent to a server.
+Features include a step-by-step acquisition wizard, bulk participant import, progress tracking, HTML/CSV exports, and full offline data storage (nothing is sent to a server!).

 ## 🔬 Other Projects